 She also pointed out that many of the studies that investigated the addictiveness of sugar have used rats that had not been fed or had been fed intermittently.
 If they’re hungry, of course they’re going to seek out food.

-“A review by Westwater et al. reported that they could find little evidence to support sugar addiction in humans, and that the addiction-like behaviors found in animal studies occurred more likely because of interrupted access to sweet-tasting or highly palatable foods, and not because of the neurochemical effects of sugar,” explains Ronette Lategan-Potgieter, PhD, a visiting assistant professor in nutrition and health sciences at Stetson University.
+“A review by Westwater et al. reported that they could find little evidence to support sugar addiction in humans, and that the addiction-like behaviors found in animal studies occurred more likely because of interrupted access to sweet-tasting or highly palatable foods, and not because of the neurochemical effects of sugar,” explains Ronette Lategan-Potgieter, PhD, assistant professor of practice in health sciences at Stetson University.